orbs-network/v3-node-setup/README.md

 ## Folders

 - `deployment` - Manifest files.
 These will eventually live at https://github.com/orbs-network/v3-deployment
-- `manager` - Python manager.
-These will eventually live at https://github.com/orbs-network/v3-node-manager
+- `manager` - Validator Python manager.
+These files will eventually live at https://github.com/orbs-network/v3-node-manager
 - `setup` - Install scripts.
 These files will eventually live by themselves in this current repo (https://github.com/orbs-network/v3-node-setup)

 ## Developing